 Well said!
 There is subjective reality and objective reality.
 Science, though, deals EXCLUSIVELY with the latter.
 The economist is supposed to figure out the Profit Law and he is neither supposed nor entitled nor qualified to preach about lost souls.

-It is high time that Heterodox economists make up their minds whether they want to become a religious sect, political agenda pushers, or the future scientific mainstream.
+It is high time that Heterodox economists make up their minds about whether they want to become a religious sect, political agenda pushers, or the future scientific mainstream.

 Kakarot-Handtke, E. (2011).
 Reconstructing the Quantity Theory (I).
 SSRN Working Paper Series, 1895268: 1–28.
 URL